NethermindEth/Forta-Agents/DYDX-Bots/Large_USDC_Staking-Withdrawals/README.md

 ## Description

-This bot detects deposits and withdrawals in the Liquidity Moudle contract when the `amount` is high.
+This bot detects deposits and withdrawals in the Liquidity Module contract when the `amount` is high.
 > High is set as a percentage of the total USDC staked.
 > You can adjust the percentage by changing the const `THRESHOLD_PERCENTAGE` in **utils.ts**.